sipcapture/homer/docs/OOM.md

 - groups a partition's parquet files into batches up to `target_file_size_bytes` (default 512MB), based on their on-disk sizes;
-- concatenates each batch by copying parquet **row groups** one at a time, so peak memory is bounded by a single row group (a few hundred MB), never the whole partition;
+- concatenates each batch by copying parquet **row groups** one at a time, so peak memory is bounded by a single row group, never the whole partition.
+  Measured on a synthetic HEP-shaped table with ~1KB rows: peak Go heap was 870MB for a 97MB partition and 1046MB for a 779MB one — 8x the data for 1.2x the memory.
+Note the constant is close to 1GB and lives **outside** DuckDB's `memory_limit`, so budget for it on top;
+- leaves a partition alone until nothing has been written to it for `min_age_sec`, measured from the snapshot that added its newest file.
+Ingest targets today's partition continuously, and merging it races the writer's
+  flush: the swap then finds a changed row count and discards the merged file, repeating the same wasted work every cycle;
 - swaps each partition in with **one short DuckDB transaction**: a `DELETE` over the partition column retires the old files (the predicate covers every row of every file, so DuckLake drops whole files instead of writing row-level delete